developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/GoButton/index.md

 subhead:
 ---
 ## Overview
 The GoButton Module is used to set the parameters of the "Go" button, which navigates to the page shown in the Address Bar.
-In keeping with browser conventions, the the Go button is replaced during navigation by the stop button (if enabled).
+In keeping with browser conventions, the Go button is replaced during navigation by the stop button (if enabled).

 **Note**: The VC5090 device might exhibit slight screen distortion while one or more KeyState icons are displayed.
 This occurs only when overlays (listed below) are visible.